 3.2/ Jesus with Martha, Lazarus’ sister: In the Synoptic as also in John, Martha was described as a person who is quick to act and to speak while Mary as the one who are thinking more than talking.
 When heard of Jesus’ coming, she ran out to meet him and said, “Lord, if you had been here, my brother would not have died.
 And even now I know that whatever you ask from God, God will give you.”
 Martha believed Jesus has power to heal all kinds of sickness; but to rise up her brother from the dead, she never thought of.
 There is an important revelation by Jesus in his conversation with Martha about the two kinds of eschatology: the future eschatology—what shall happen on the Last Day and the realized eschatology—what is happening at present.

 (1) The future eschatology: Many Jews who were contemporary with Jesus believed in the resurrection and the eternal life as we found in Daniel (12:2) and II Maccabees (7:14; 12:43).
 Therefore, when Jesus said, “Your brother will rise again.”
 Martha said to him, “I know that he will rise again in the resurrection at the last day.”

-(2) The realized eschatology: Jesus said to Martha, “I am the resurrection and the life; he who believes in me, though he die, yet shall he live, and whoever lives and believes in me shall never die.
+(2) The realized eschatology: Jesus said to Martha, “I am the resurrection and the life; he who believes in me, though he dies, yet shall he live, and whoever lives and believes in me shall never die.
 Do you believe this?”
 According to Jesus, people don’t have to wait until the Last Day to have the eternal life.
 If they strongly believe in him, they already live that life in presence; the physical death is only the transition from this life to the next while their relationship with God is unchanged.
-When people fear of nothing, even death, they really and fully live.
+When people fear of nothing, even death, they are really and fully live.

 – Martha professed many Christological titles for Jesus, “Yes, Lord; I believe that you are the Christ, the Son of God, he who is coming into the world.”